xmos/lib_sdram/README.rst

   * Configurability of:

-     - SDRAM geometry,
+     - SDRAM geometry
-     - clock rate,
+     - clock rate
-     - refresh properties.
+     - refresh properties
   * Supports:

-     - read,
+     - read
-     - write,
+     - write
      - one or more clients
      - asynchronous command decoupling with a command queue of length 8 for each client
-     - refresh handled by the SDRAM component itself.
+     - refresh handled by the SDRAM component itself
-  * Requires a single core for the server.
+  * Requires a single core for the server

 Components
 ...........

- * SDRAM server.
+ * SDRAM server
- * Memory address allocator.
+ * Memory address allocator

 Resource Usage
 ..............